metabase/metabase/docs/developers-guide/devenv.md

 clojure -X:dev:test :only '"test/metabase/util"'
 ```

+As in any clojure.test project, you can also run unit tests from the REPL.

 #### Testing drivers

 By default, the tests only run against the `h2` driver.
 You can specify which drivers to run tests against with the env var `DRIVERS`: